 I love that couscous doesn't require any real cooking.
-You simply pour boiling water over it and five minutes later it's done.
-Of course it needs a bit of help to make it actually taste of anything and that's where vegetables and herbs come to the rescue.
-I like olives, onions, lemon, peppers, parsley, mushrooms and tomatoes but most vegetables will work well.
-It's my preference to precook vegetables like onions, peppers and mushrooms but it's not a necessary step.
+You pour boiling water over it and five minutes later it's done.
+Unless you're eating it with a stew or sauce it probably needs a bit of help and that's where vegetables and herbs come in.
+I like olives, onions, lemon, peppers, parsley, mushrooms and tomatoes but most vegetables will work.

 250g of couscous will make a big batch.
 It freezes well, it can be used as a stuffing for peppers or mushrooms and it's great to take to work for lunch.

-To make the couscous really outstanding (and slightly less healthy) add cubed feta cheese at the end before tossing with extra virgin olive oil.
+To make the couscous really outstanding add cubed feta cheese at the end before tossing with extra virgin olive oil.

 I like to serve the couscous with stuffed peppers, pitta bread and houmous.
-To make pitta bread crisps (as pictured), cut two pittas into wedges, sprinkle with smoked paprika and olive oil then oven cook for two to three minutes.
+To make pitta bread crisps (as pictured), cut two pittas into wedges, sprinkle with smoked paprika and olive oil then oven cook for 5-8 minutes.

 - 250g couscous